microbiomedata/nmdc-mass-spec-automation/nmdc_dp_utils/README.md

 - **`skip_triggers.metadata_submitted_dev`**: Skip metadata submission to NMDC dev if already done
 - **`skip_triggers.metadata_submitted_prod`**: Skip metadata submission to NMDC production if already done

 These triggers are automatically set to `true` when steps complete successfully.
-To rerun a step, manually set its trigger to `false` in the config file or use the `reset_skip_triggers()` method on the study manager object.
+To rerun a step, manually set its trigger to `false` in the config file or use the `reset_skip_triggers()` method on the workflow manager object.

 ## Directory Structure